kredzsays/LADetector/README.md

   1.1 Usage of the LADetector requires downloading all files and scripts.
 The full set of scripts necessary can be found in LADetector_8122016.tar.gz.
 Some necessary files required for including alignable and unalignable regions are included in the repo.

   1.2 Installation of [bowtie] (http://bowtie-bio.sourceforge.ne/tutorial.shtml), [bedtools] (http://bedtools.readthedocs.org/en/latest/content/installation.html), [samtools] (http://samtools.sourceforge.net/) and [R] (https://www.r-project.org/) (for LADetector) is required.
-These are executables, please be sure to include their locations in your [PATH] (http://www.computerhope.com/issues/ch001647.htm).
+These are executables, please be sure to include their locations in your PATH.
+For further help with your PATH, please see [this page as an example] (http://www.computerhope.com/issues/ch001647.htm).

  1.3 Create a folder to contain pre-built indexes for mapping (this workflow uses bowtie).
 Pre-built indexes for many genome builds that are specific for bowtie can be downloaded from the [bowtie website] (http://bowtie-bio.sourceforge.net/tutorial.shtml).
 You must have these for correct mapping.